 We are operating our offshore transmission system at a time of unprecedented disruption and change as a result of the Covid-19 pandemic.
 The health and safety of contractors and other third parties who manage our operations are our top priority.
 The Board has proactively executed a plan to identify the potential key impact areas and put in place measures to address and manage those risks as necessary, while following all governmental requirements and guidelines.
-We have engaged closely with the O&M service provider, Ofgem and other parties that are critical to the management and successful operation of our operations - focusing on the actions we need to take to protect the health and wellbeing of those people working on our assets with a view to minimising the impact on our operations.
+We have engaged closely with the O&M service provider, Ofgem and other parties that are critical to the management and successful operation of our operations - focussing on the actions we need to take to protect the health and wellbeing of those people working on our assets with a view to minimising the impact on our operations.

 Through to the date of this report, there have been no adverse incidents or disruption to the availability of the offshore transmission system, our operations or finances as a result of the Covid-19 pandemic.
+Additionally, the current economic uncertainty will not have any material impact as the revenue is contracted to be indexed annually which will offset any increase in costs.
 Income has been received on a monthly basis with no issues.
 A risk-based approach has been taken to scheduled work such that statutory inspections and essential works have been undertaken however non-essential maintenance has been deferred until a later date.
 Having made enquiries, the Directors consider that the Company has adequate resources to continue in business for the foreseeable future, and that it is therefore appropriate to adopt the going concern basis in preparing the financial statements of the Company.
-More details of the Company's funding and liquidity position are provided under the headings "Current funding structure" and "Going concern, Liquidity and treasury management" below.
+More details of the Company's funding and liquidity position are provided under the headings "Current funding structure" and "Going concern, Liquidity and treasury